manuleo/mADAm-2019/docs/_posts/2019-12-03-third-post.markdown

 <div class="row">
   <div class="col-sm-12 col-md-2"></div>
   <div class="col-sm-12 col-md-3">
   In a final step, we move to a detailed view of what amount of each specific product should be shipped to every individual African country.
+By clicking on an individual country, its food to be received will be displayed.
 The products <b>Beef, Meat, Chicken, Oat and Tomatoes</b> are required the most in all countries in need.
 This can be explained by the fact that - compared to the other items - they have a lower cost per kcal of energy.
 Meat is used that much due to its high content in valuable proteins in fat, which other nutrients are mostly lacking.
+The respective shares of food aid are similar for all African countries, as their deficit was assumed to be comprised of the same lack of carbohydrates, fat and protein.
+Note that the countries or sorted clockwise with increasing deficit, the size however is kept the same to facilitate readability.
   </div>
   <div class="col-sm-12 col-md-1" style="z-index:10; left: 40px; position: relative;">
     <select id="sun_countries">